(Full time / Part time) 2021 start

 Learning and teaching

-On this course you’ll be taught by our expert academics, from lecturers through to professors.
+On this course, you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 Assessment

-You will be assessed through a range of academic and practice-based assessments including: essays, a dissertation, reports, presentations, and group-based / work-placed projects.
+You will be assessed through a range of academic and practice-based assessments including essays, a dissertation, reports, presentations, and group-based / work-placed projects.

 Entry requirements

-A bachelor degree with a 2:1 (hons) or a non-UK equivalent in a social science, humanities, or other related discipline.
-Relevant experience will also be taken into account.
+A bachelor degree with a 2:1 (hons) or a non-UK equivalent in a social science, humanities, or another related discipline (that includes a minimum of five social science and humanities modules).

 English language requirements

-IELTS 6.5 overall, with no less than 6.0 in each component.
-For other English qualifications, read English language equivalent qualifications.Improve your English
+IELTS 6.5 overall, with no less than 6.0 in any component.
+For other English qualifications, read English language equivalent qualifications.

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.